 The past is like a tiger you’ve put in a cage.
 You might think you’ve tamed him, but one day as you pass by, he’ll reach through the bars and claw you bloody.

 A familiar face rose in my mind, friendly in repose, determined on the job.
-“Used
+“Used to be my partner.”

 “You got an email from him.”
 His tone turned chiding.
 “It’s two days old.”

 When I took on the role of Eddie’s guardian, he’d become my conscience.

 “Here.”
 Eddie leaned back in the kitchen chair, tipping it onto two legs in order to hand me the iPad.
 I didn’t bother to ask if it might be safer to get up and walk two steps.
 “Better see what he wants.”